elmtree-askmo/cloudcannon-app/content/learn/biology/describe-the-role-of-genetic-neurobiological-and-hormonal-changes-in-the-mechanism-of-behavior.md

 url: /learn/biology/questions/describe-the-role-of-genetic-neurobiological-and-hormonal-changes-in-the-mechanism-of-behavior
 score: -1.0
 related_article1:
-    id: 165268
+    id: 165265
-    title: How does stabilizing selection contribute to population stability?
+    title: >-
+        How does the concept of fitness relate to survival and reproduction in evolutionary terms?
     subject: Biology
-    url: /learn/biology/questions/how-does-stabilizing-selection-contribute-to-population-stability
+    url: /learn/biology/questions/how-does-the-concept-of-fitness-relate-to-survival-and-reproduction-in-evolutionary-terms
 related_article2:
-    id: 165261
+    id: 165255
-    title: How can phylogenetic trees be used to understand evolutionary relationships among species?
+    title: >-
+        What are Tinbergen's 4 questions and how do they help in understanding animal behavior?
     subject: Biology
-    url: /learn/biology/questions/how-can-phylogenetic-trees-be-used-to-understand-evolutionary-relationships-among-species
+    url: /learn/biology/questions/what-are-tinbergens-4-questions-and-how-do-they-help-in-understanding-animal-behavior
 related_article3:
-    id: 165265
+    id: 165255
-    title: How does the concept of fitness relate to survival and reproduction in evolutionary terms?
+    title: >-
+        What are Tinbergen's 4 questions and how do they help in understanding animal behavior?
     subject: Biology
-    url: /learn/biology/questions/how-does-the-concept-of-fitness-relate-to-survival-and-reproduction-in-evolutionary-terms
+    url: /learn/biology/questions/what-are-tinbergens-4-questions-and-how-do-they-help-in-understanding-animal-behavior
 related_article4:
-    id: 165260
+    id: 165258
-    title: Define adaptation and explain its importance in evolutionary biology.
+    title: >-
+        Describe the truncation selection experiment and its role in estimating heritability.
     subject: Biology
-    url: /learn/biology/questions/define-adaptation-and-explain-its-importance-in-evolutionary-biology
+    url: /learn/biology/questions/describe-the-truncation-selection-experiment-and-its-role-in-estimating-heritability
 related_article5:
-    id: 165267
+    id: 165256
-    title: What is directional selection and how does it affect a population's traits?
+    title: >-
+        Explain Darwin's postulates and their significance in the theory of natural selection.
     subject: Biology
-    url: /learn/biology/questions/what-is-directional-selection-and-how-does-it-affect-a-populations-traits
+    url: /learn/biology/questions/explain-darwins-postulates-and-their-significance-in-the-theory-of-natural-selection
 ---

 &nbsp;